sgarrison05/dotfiles/README.md

-# dotfiles
+# public dotfiles
-Config file examples for Linux.
+Config file examples for mostly Linux with Windows thrown in for vim.